 Torri joined Watsi on January 13th, 2017.
-Three years ago, Torri became the 2695th member to automatically support a new Watsi patient every month.
-Since then, 3,342 more people have become monthly donors!
-Torri's most recent donation supported Susan, a mother-of-two from Kenya, to fund a surgery to remove her gallstones.
+Four years ago, Torri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Torri's most recent donation supported Robert, a matatu driver from Kenya, to fund hip fracture surgery to return to work.